Ellenbrook railway station: Services

-Ellenbrook station is served by the Ellenbrook line services to Perth station.
+Ellenbrook station is served by Ellenbrook line services to Perth station.
 These services are part of the Transperth network and are operated by the Public Transport Authority.
 There are five trains per hour stopping at Ellenbrook station during peak, reducing to four trains per hour outside of peak.
 A journey to Perth station takes 31 minutes.
-It is projected that Ellenbrook station will have 8,016 daily boardings by 2031; on its first weekday since opening, the station had over 2,000 boardings.
+It is projected that Ellenbrook station will have 8,016 daily boardings by 2031; on its first weekday since opening, the station had over 2,000 boardings, and as of October 2025, the station has 2,108 boardings per day.

 Eleven regular bus routes serve Ellenbrook station.
 Route 310 runs to Midland station.
 Routes 340, 341, 342 and 343 run to various places in Ellenbrook.
 Route 345 runs to Bullsbrook.
 This route was somewhat controversial, as it replaced a previous route which ran direct from Bullsbrook to Midland.
 Route 346 runs to Aveley, routes 347 and 349 run to Whiteman Park station, route 348 runs to Henley Brook, and route 455 runs to Whitfords station.
 Rail replacement bus services operate as route 903.